-Aknemycin Plus is a topical treatment for acne which works to clear the skin and reduce the appearance of spots and pimples.
-It contains both an antibiotic called Erythromycin and Tretinoin which is a retinoid that targets the skin cell growth.
+Aknemycin Plus is an acne treatment you apply directly onto your skin.
+It helps clear your skin and reduce the appearance of spots and pimples.
+Aknemycin Plus contains an antibiotic called erythromycin and tretinoin which is a retinoid.

-Aknemycin Plus is designed to be used for a duration of 9-12 weeks.
-You should not exceed the time period prescribed by your doctor or pharmacist.
+Aknemycin Plus is designed to be used for 9 to 12 weeks.
+You should not use it for longer than prescribed by your doctor or pharmacist.

 Aknemycin Plus is an effective treatment for acne.
-You may need to continue to use acne treatments such as cleansers and creams to prevent spots from returning.
-For many people acne is a temporary affliction but breakouts can happen again in the future.
+You may need to continue to use acne treatments such as cleansers and creams to prevent spots from coming back.
+For many people, acne is temporary but breakouts can happen again in the future.

 The inactive ingredients in Aknemycin Plus are ethanol, glycerol and copolyvidone.

-Aknemycin Plus comes with an applicator attached to allow for easy application.
-When you are ready, press the end of the screw cap against the foam pad until you feel it click into place.
-Invert the bottle to soak the applicator pad with the solution and gently apply it to the areas affected by acne once or twice a day.
+Aknemycin Plus is a liquid that comes in a bottle with a foam applicator pad on top.
+Before you can use Aknemycin Plus, you need the liquid to soak into the foam applicator pad.
+To do this, press the end of the screw cap against the foam applicator pad until you feel it click into place.
+Turn the whole bottle upside down to soak the foam applicator pad with Aknemycin Plus.
+Then you can smoothly and gently apply Aknemycin Plus to your face once or twice a day.

-Aknemycin Plus should be applied to the skin 1-2 times per day.
-Always use as your doctor has prescribed it.
+Aknemycin Plus should be applied to the skin one or two times per day.
+Always use Aknemycin Plus as your doctor has prescribed.

-If you forget to use the treatment, apply it as soon as you remember.
-Never double up the amount used to make up for missing a dose of Aknemycin Plus.
+If you forget to use Aknemycin Plus, apply it as soon as you remember.
+Never double up the amount you need to use to make up for missing a dose of Aknemycin Plus.

-A common side effect when you first start using Aknemycin Plus is your skin getting temporarily worse.
-While this may be alarming, this is a sign that the treatment is working.
+When you start using Aknemycin Plus, your skin might feel like it is getting worse.
+This is temporary and it is a sign that the treatment is working.

 Other side effects may include:

-Let your doctor or pharmacist know if you are taking any other medications before using Aknemycin Plus.
-The following treatments should be used with caution alongside Aknemycin:
+Let your doctor or pharmacist know if you are taking any other medicines before using Aknemycin Plus.
+Take extra care if you are using any of these treatments alongside Aknemycin Plus:

-Acne can be a distressing condition to live with given the impact it has on your physical appearance.
-If you experience low self esteem because of acne then it's important to remember that many people feel this way.
-Try to remain patient and give your treatment time to work.
-It can be frustrating when you don't see instant results but all acne treatments require time to tackle the cause and begin to reduce the appearance of spots.
+Acne can be difficult to live with given the impact it has on your physical appearance.
+If you experience low self-esteem because of acne, then it's important to remember that many people feel this way too.
+Try giving your treatment time to work.
+It can be frustrating when you don't see instant results, but all acne treatments require time to reduce the appearance of spots.
 Talking to people about how you feel and reaching out for support can help.

-There are home remedies which can clear up spots caused by mild acne.
+There are natural home remedies that can clear up spots caused by mild acne.
 These include:

-Acne is a skin condition which is commonly associated with teenage skin but it can affect adults too.
-Hormonal changes are a major cause of acne, triggering the skin to produce excess oil.
-This can be from menstruation, puberty, pregnancy and menstruation.
-Using cosmetics which clog the pores can also lead to a buildup of bacteria which can cause spots.
+Hormonal changes can cause acne in young people and adults.
+This can trigger the skin to produce excess oil.
+For example, during puberty, pregnancy and menstruation.
+Using makeup that clogs pores can also lead to a buildup of bacteria which can cause spots.

-Acne produces different types of spots of varying severity.
+There are six different types of acne.
 These are:

-Cysts and nodules are symptoms of severe acne and are more difficult to treat.
-Cysts carry the greatest risk of leaving permanent scarring.
+Cysts and nodules are signs of severe acne and are more difficult to treat.
+Cysts are most likely to leave permanent scars.

-Acne can leave scars, particularly severe spots such as cysts and nodules.
-Many types of acne scars will gradually fade after a couple of weeks or months but some can cause permanent scarring.
+Acne can leave scars, especially if you have cysts and nodules.
+Most acne scars will gradually fade after a couple of weeks or months but some can be permanent.

 The three types of acne scars are:

-Treatment for acne scarring is not available on the NHS and can be costly.
+Treatment for acne scarring is not available on the NHS and can be expensive.
 Options include:

-There is no quick fix for acne as your skin will need time to heal.
-Treatments such as Aknemycin Plus can be effective in clearing your skin but they will not work right away.
-Wearing makeup can help you deal with the visual impact of acne while you are waiting for it to start healing.
-Camouflage makeup is available from some pharmacies, or online, for more severe acne.
+There is no quick fix for acne as your skin needs time to generate new cells and heal.
+Treatments such as Aknemycin Plus can be effective in clearing your skin but they take time to work.